Resources

 2. Bacteria

 Bacteria are microscopic, single-celled organisms that exist almost everywhere on earth.
-They are very diverse and can live in various types of environments, including on and inside the human body.
+They are diverse and can live in various environments, including on and inside the human body.

 Many bacteria are harmless, and some are actually beneficial to human health.
 However, several groups of bacteria also cause diseases and are called pathogenic bacteria.
 Out of the numerous diseases caused by microorganisms, several are caused by pathogenic bacteria.

-If your immune system is compromised by a virus, you become more prone to bacterial infections as well.
-Sometimes the diseases caused by viruses can lead to normally harmless bacteria becoming pathogenic.
+If a virus compromises your immune system, you become more prone to bacterial infections as well.
+Sometimes, the diseases caused by viruses can lead to normally harmless bacteria becoming pathogenic.

 Doctors usually recommend antibiotics to treat bacterial infections.
 However, overuse of antibiotics can also lead to bacterial strains becoming resistant to antibiotics.
 Bacteria can cause diseases by excreting or secreting toxins.